misscoffee8/docs/content/repositories/working-with-files/managing-files/customizing-how-changed-files-appear-on-github.md

 ---
-title: Customizing how changed files appear on GitHub
+title: Customizing how changed files appear on GitHub/and add certin securities to web pages**
 intro: 'To keep certain files from displaying in diffs by default, or counting toward the repository language, you can mark them with the `linguist-generated` attribute in a *.gitattributes* file.'
 redirect_from:
   - /articles/customizing-how-changed-files-appear-on-github